rpdelaney/l4d2-tourney-rules/rules.md

 ######5.8.1 AI pathing exploits
 It is illegal to intentionally exploit AI pathing by moving to an area that causes NPC infected to stop attacking.
-This includes re-entering the safe-room and standing behind a dynamic prop that the witch cannot navigate around.
+This includes re-entering the safe-room, or standing behind a dynamic prop that the witch cannot navigate around.
 However, is permitted to exploit witch pathing in a way that causes her to climb over objects repeatedly.